rpSebastian/AutoCFR/README.md

 ## Train AutoCFR

 To easily run the code for training, we provide a unified interface.
 Each experiment will generate an experiment id and create a unique directory in `logs`.
+We use games implemented by [OpenSpiel](https://github.com/deepmind/open_spiel) [1].

 ```bash
 python scripts/train.py
 ```